 Exposure to ultra violet rays for an extended amount of time as will occur with time over the life of the product, will cause the fabric to appear milky or opaque.
-Putting away and storing damp or wet clear vinyl will result in an amber hue in the clear film.
+Putting away and storing damp or wet clear vinyl will result in a foggy hue in the clear film.
+Usually, this fogginess will disappear when the walls are left open to dry and warm up.
 Steady wind can whip clear vinyl back and forth and cause surface or through cracks in the fabric.
-Heat in excess of Eighty-five degrees can cause clear vinyl to change shape, bubble, shrink or stretch.
-Although our clear vinyl has a cold crack rating of minus fifteen degrees Fahrenheit, that rating is for a static environment.
-Any introduction of wind or manipulation by handling will cause failure (cracking like glass) at nominal temperatures above freezing.
+Heat in excess of 85°F will cause clear vinyl to stretch and distort.
+Although our clear vinyl has a cold crack rating of near freezing, that rating is for a static environment.
+Any introduction of wind or manipulation by handling will cause failure (cracking like glass) in colder conditions.
+Use of clear fabric in temperatures less than 50°F should be avoided.
 Airborne particulate matter will abrade the surface and cause the finish to become less translucent.